 What to do before you cancel a credit card

 Here are a couple other things to consider before closing your account:

+Note the annual fee.
 Check when your annual fee is charged and if it will affect your final payment.

+Pay off everything you owe.
 If you have a balance on your card, it means you still owe money to your provider.
 Clear your balance to close your card.
 A balance transfer credit card can help you move the balance off of the original card so that you can close it.

+See if you can negotiate better terms.
 Consider why you’re closing your card, and think about negotiating with your card issuer to get a better deal.
 Don’t want to pay an annual fee or want a lower interest rate?
 Just ask, and your issuer might oblige.

+Consider your credit.
 Closing your account can decrease your total credit, and your credit utilization ratio may go up.
 Also, positive payment history you’ve accrued with your card won’t factor as heavily once you close your card.
 As a result of these factors, your credit score may decrease.
 Keep this in mind if you’ll be applying for another credit product in the near future.

+Update your credit card for relevant services.
 You may be using your card as a payment method for services that charge you regularly.
 To avoid interruptions in service, add a different card.